HankB/ZFSsupport/README.md

 ### test_lock.sh

 Test script for `lock.sh`.
-(Wee script for suggested ways to test.)
+(See script for suggested ways to test.)

 ### myzfs.pl